grumpy-lab/Grumpy-notes/Ansible.md

+- ansible tower makes ansible turn into puppet but better

 https://www.youtube.com/watch?v=3RiVKs8GHYQ&list=PLT98CRl2KxKEUHie1m24-wkyHpEsa4Y70&index=1

 Initial connection must be done between ansible server and the client. it is possible to configure ansible to accept the ssh prompt from the first connection